 - developing potential solutions to problems such as congestion

 - assessing the impact of recent building developments, such as a new housing estate, on transport systems

 - modelling traffic flows using mathematical techniques and specialist computer applications

 - giving presentations about proposed transportation options

-- Local authorities (county, district, borough and metropolitan councils)
+- local authorities (county, district, borough and city councils)

 The numbers of opportunities fluctuate according to government road building and transportation policies.
-Jobs are advertised by careers services and job centres, in local, national and regional newspapers and in relevant publications including Planning Resource, Local Transport Today and Surveyor as well as their online equivalents.
+Jobs are advertised online and by careers services and specialist recruitment agencies.
+They are also advertised in local, national and regional newspapers and in relevant publications including The Surveyor Magazine, as well as their online equivalents.
 Some consultancies offer opportunities for overseas work.